keithstric/cloud-sockets/README.md

 * `channel?` - This defines a category of subscriptions
 * `subId?` - This defines an id for a subscription
 * `payload?` - This can be any type of data
+* `pubsubId?` - This is added to a message received via the pubsub

 ### ChannelManager